18-month-old boy at center of Amber Alert is dead, family and police sources say

 Police identified the relative as a step-grandfather in the news conference.

-Johnson's mother told WFAA that he is the father of the aunt's boyfriend.
+Johnson's mother told WFAA that he is the father of the Jackson's boyfriend.

-She said that her son would never take CJ and that the little boy was at their home as early as yesterday with family 'hanging out.'
+She said that her son would never take Cedric.
+The little boy was at their home Tuesday with family 'hanging out.'

 However, according to police sources, there was a conflict between Johnson and the aunt prior to Cedric's abduction.